ongov/Digital-Service-Standard/README.md

 Put a sustained multidisciplinary team in place that can design, build and continuously improve the digital service, led by a skilled product manager who is empowered to make decisions.
-[The Service Design Playbook has a quick guide on various common team roles.](https://www.ontario.ca/page/service-design-playbook#section-6)

-A product is anything created for a defined group of users.
-In this standard, product refers to any online information or transactional service used by the people of Ontario.

 Product managers set the strategy for and define features of a service.
 They are responsible for the service on an ongoing basis, until it is decommissioned.
 It’s not the same role as a project manager.

+A product is anything created for a defined group of users.
+In this standard, product refers to any online information or transactional service used by the people of Ontario.

 ### Why it matters